TL;DR

 Getting feedback on your content can be a headache.
 But online proofing makes life easier for everyone involved – from content creators to C-level stakeholders.

-Here are four ways proofing software make feedback easier:
+Here are four ways proofing software makes feedback easier:

 1. See what’s happening across all your projects